ajosedev/knowledge/notes/20211029153348-semantic-design-tokens.md

 aka: 'Contextual design tokens'

 If your design tokens are named after tints/shades, such as `grey100`, it's easy to change the underlying hex value to perform a wide sweeping change.
-However, if a single token is used used for more than one consistent use, such as `grey300` representing both disabled text and a menu background colour, it's impossible to change one without changing the other.
+However, if a single token is used used for more than one semantic need, such as `grey300` representing both disabled text and a menu background colour, it's impossible to change one semantic goal without changing the other.

-By introducing an additional abstraction layer above your tints/shades, e.g. `text--disabled` maps to `grey300`, it's possible to change one use without changing the other.
+By introducing an additional abstraction layer above your tints/shades, e.g. `text-disabled` maps to `grey300`, it's possible to change one use without changing the other.
 	**It's really about identifying the things that [[20200307101703-easy-to-change|change together]]**.
 If a colour used in two places is supposed to be kept in sync, consider if there should be a shared token.